-Season 2 of the livestreams start up again in late August 2020, exact date TBA.
-Watch with comments on Youtube, Facebook or Twitch.
-Concerts are usually monthly on Thursdays at 20:00 CET, with warm-up and hangout from around 19:30.
+Participate live with comments on Youtube, Facebook or Twitch.
+Streams are usually the third Thursday each month at 20:00 CET (Berlin/Oslo), with warm-up and hangout from around 19:30.
 Subscribe to the mailinglist for future shows and release alerts.

 Dates below are current as of July 20th.
 For COVID-19 details see this page.

 - 🏴☠️ Oct 15, Ugress Livestream S02E03, Youtube

 - 🏴☠️ Nov 12, Ugress Livestream S02E04, Youtube

 - 🇳🇴 Nov 25, Teateret, Kristiansand, Norway, tickets and event